Susana-dLG/Fuel-Economy-Data-Exploration-Analysis-with-Pandas-Google-Colab/README.md

-# 🚗 Fuel Economy Data Exploration and Analysis with Pandas
+# 🚗 Fuel Economy Data Exploration and Analysis with Pandas and Google Colab

-This project explores fuel economy data of various car models using **Pandas** in **Python** and executed via **Google Colab**.
+<font size=12>This project explores fuel economy data of various car models using **Pandas** in **Python** and executed via **Google Colab**.
 It focuses on DataFrame creation, transformation, filtering, and performing insightful statistical operations on real-world data.
 ---

 ## 📘 Project Overview